techvbidut/python-generators/README.md

 <i>Note: Any function which has atleast one `yield` keyword becomes a generator.</i>

+## What is yield keyword in python?
+It is used to return from the function without destroying the state of local variable.
+However, a `return` keyword, returns the value and stops the further execution of the function body.

+## Why to use generators in python?
+1. <b>Easy to implement</b> compared to making a iterator from scratch.
+2. <b>Memory efficient</b> as generator doesn't create a sequence in memory all at once, instead it produced one output at a time.
+3. <b>Infinite Sequence</b> can not be stored in memory all at once, that's where generators come into the picture.

 ### Generator as a function
 Fetching the values of generator by treating it as a iterable function.